nirzaf/fonte-admin-sb1-g23sfuak/README.md

       - Subcategory Name
       - Parent Category (dropdown)
       - Region Association (multi-select dropdown or checkboxes for regions)
+     - For Image fields show thumnails when admin opens in edit mode.
+    - The admin should able to select the image from Media library or directly mention the URL.
     - Save/Cancel buttons.

 ---